 Tip: For greater detail on income tax deductions and income-based charitable giving limits for charitable contributions by individuals, read IRS Publication 526.

 Irrevocable trusts can be beneficial to a donor considering gifting to minor children, as trusts allow for more donor control of the assets, even after the donor's death.
-By setting up a trust, donors can direct how they want the money to be managed, the circumstances under which it can be distributed, and when it should be withheld.
-Donors can also specify in the documentation whether their children will be able to control the money at a certain age as either co-trustees or as recipients of the full balance of the trust.
+By setting up a trust, donors can direct how they want the money to be managed and specify how it can be distributed and when it should be withheld.
+It can also be used as a vehicle to transfer assets to an adult child.

-Despite the advantages of using a trust, the added cost and complexity involved means that they may not be appropriate for every situation.
 Another option to consider for gifting to minor children is utilizing a custodial account such as those established by the Uniform Gift to Minors Act and the Uniform Transfer to Minors Act (UGMA/UTMA).
-A custodial account allows you to make gifts to an account invested in the child’s name, and the assets in the account can be used for any expense for the benefit of the child.
+A custodial account allows you to make gifts to an account invested in the child’s name, and the assets in the account can be used for any expense for the benefit of the children.

 Focused on education?
 Think about a 529 plan account.

-If your focus is largely on helping a child, grandchild, or other young person pay for education expenses, an Internal Revenue Code Section 529 qualified tuition program, also known as a "529 plan," can be a powerful tool.
+If your focus is largely on helping a child, grandchild, or other person pay for education expenses consider using a 529 savings account.
 A big plus with this type of account is that you and your spouse can front-load 5 years' worth of your annual exclusion gifts.
-Together, you could give 5 times the combined total of $30,000 for 2018, or $150,000, to each of your children or grandchildren without touching your lifetime federal gift tax exclusion for couples of $22.36 million.2
+Together, you could give 5 times the combined total of $30,000 for 2019, or $150,000, to each of your children or grandchildren without touching your lifetime federal gift tax exclusion for couples of $22.4 million.2

 In addition, the 2017 tax cuts expanded 529 plans beyond college to now include the ability to fund up to $10,000 in K–12 tuition per beneficiary per year.